 What is the time commitment?

-Kinship asks mentors to spend at least an hour together each week for one year, however many mentors commit more time.
-We have heard from many volunteers that the rewards often surpass their investment of time.
+Kinship asks mentors to spend at least six hours each month for one year, and communicate weekly with their mentee.
+Getting together weekly, or at least regularly, is important to developing and maintaining a meaningful friendship.
+When face-to-face visits are not possible, mentors can stay in touch using phone calls, email, text messages, online calling, written cards, letters or postcards, etc. We have heard from many volunteers that the rewards often surpass their investment of time.
 They also tell us that including the kids in what they were already planning to do takes a minimal amount of additional time from their weekly schedule.

 I don’t know if I could afford to take a child out once a week.

 Kinship stresses “every day” activities.
 Rather than spoiling kids with costly outings, we have discovered that time together is the most valuable resource adults can provide.
 Time together might involve playing a board game, making a meal, doing odd jobs around the house, washing the car, flying a kite at the park, fishing, etc. Kids do need exposure to special events and fun outings too and Kinship participants receive discounts at some community businesses and events.
 Kinship also provides monthly activities that are free for both the mentor and Kinship kids.